Home Page Site Map Useful Links Email Me Glossary Next Page

 Roman Republican Diana

-The reverse of a replica of a republican denarius with a cult image of Diana The Roman cult of Diana was also of ancient origin, even from the viewpoint of the Roman empire.
+The Roman cult of Diana was also of ancient origin, even from the viewpoint of the Roman empire.
 A sanctuary to Diana was established on the Aventine Hill early in the 6th century BCE by the sixth king of Rome, Servius Tullius.
 It was created for use by the early Roman kingdom's Latin allies, and was intended to regulate Rome's relations with them and maintain its dominance.
 But at that time, the Aventine was outside the pomerium (the formal and ritual city boundary), and so despite being deep-rooted and well established, the cult of Diana never became officially "Roman."

 There were other Roman temples to Diana.
 For example, there are inscriptions in Rome mentioning a temple of Diana Planciana.
 This may refer to the name of the temple's founder.
 There was also an annual festival, the Nemoralia or Festival of Torches, which celebrated her role as bringer of light.

-Even Roman republican coins could show cult statue images, and this is one.
+Even Roman republican coins could show cult statue images, and on the left is one.
 Actually, this coin is, I am afraid, only a replica in base metal of a silver denarius from 48 BCE.
 It shows Diana grasping a stag by the horns, with a spear in her other hand.
 Deer were sacred to Diana.
 The stiff, upright posture of this figure is reminiscent of the Ephesian Artemis.

-A silver denarius of C Postumius TA showing Diana and her hunting dog.
 On the right, on a coin from 74 BCE, Diana is shown as young woman with a simple and practical hairstyle and carrying her bow and her arrow case.
 On the reverse is her hunting dog and spear.
-This coin type commemorates prayers at the shrine of Diana in 496 BCE, prior to the battle of Lake Regillus, when one of the consuls was an ancestor of the moneyer.

-A silver denarius of P. Clodius M. f.
-Turrinus showing Diana as lightbringer and huntress.
 The bow is a compound type, laminated of horn and sinew.
 The projections at the end are probably to fix the bowstring.
 The waterproof arrow case seems to have been a standard design, judging from many different coins of this general period – for example, the coin of Perge at the top of this page.

 On this later coin on the left, from 42 BCE, Diana is shown both as huntress, and as bringer of light.
 Her two torches are clear, and above her shoulder you can see her bow and arrow case.
 Later, on coins of the Empire, these two attributes were normally kept separate.